feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 }
 ```

+## Common idField support

+Since `id` and `_id` are the most commonly-used idField options, both are supported without additional configuration.
+The idField is detected in this order:

+1. `item.id`
+2. `item._id`
+3. `item[idField]`

+This solves a common issue that occurs when the `idField` is not provided.
+This also means that the only time you must specify an `idField` is when your data does not contain an `id` or `_id` field.

 ## Support for Temporary Records

 Feathers-Vuex 2.0 supports tracking temporary items and automatically assigns a temporary id (customizable using the `options.tempIdField`) and adds the records to the `state.tempsById` field.